 5 – Robotime 3D Wooden Treasure Box Puzzle

-This is a slightly tougher option, meant for kids 14 and above all the way to adults!
+This is a slightly tougher option, meant for kids 14 years old and above all the way to adults!
 It looks like a very elaborate design, but it’s not as difficult as you think.
 Looking for a hands-on DIY option?
 Then look no further.

 The interlocking and precise mechanisms are what make this an ingenious design.
 The whole 3D puzzle can be put together without any tools or glue.
 It’s more of a brain teaser and doesn’t require any cutting as all the wooden pieces are sanded down, and detailed for you.